 In Key Stage 3 we assess students’ knowledge in two ways.
 The depth of their:

-Declarative knowledge – how well a student knows the core facts and ideas he or she has been taught in each subject
+Substantive knowledge – how well a student knows the core facts and ideas he or she has been taught in each subject

-Procedural knowledge – how well a student is able to apply these facts and ideas.
+Disciplinary knowledge – how well a student is able to apply these facts and ideas.
 This may be through practical skills, solving problems or composing an argument

 The blend of these two aspects of knowledge allows a student to know both ‘what’ and ‘how to’.